ipld/specs/Links.md

 +--------------------+             +---------------------+
 ```

-A codec may represent object types and tree structures any way it wishes.
+A **format** may represent object types and tree structures any
-This includes existing representations (JSON, BSON, CBOR, Protobuf, msgpack,
+way it wishes.
+This includes existing representations (JSON, BSON, CBOR,
-etc) or even new custom serializations.
-We will refer to this as the
+Protobuf, msgpack, etc) or even new custom serializations.
+We will refer to
-**representation**.
+this as the **representation**.

 Therefor, a **format** is the standardized representation of IPLD Links and Paths in a given **representation**.
+It describes how to translate between structured data and binary.

 It is worth noting that **serializers** and **deserializers** differ by programming language while the **format** does not and MUST remain consistent across all codec implementations.